pixeltris/YgoMaster/README.md

 Offline Yu-Gi-Oh!
 Master Duel (PC)

-*Online (PvP) functionality is not implemented.
-Progress is not shared with the live game.*
+*Progress is not shared with the live game.*

 ## Features